gaphor/presentations/open-stpa-with-raaml-and-gaphor/slides.md

 - A low barrier to join, learn, and grow 👥
 - Diverse contributors who want to help 🔨
-- We are building this community on open standards and open source software
+- Built on open standards and open source software

 Notes: